Debt relief options range from debt settlement, consolidation, and management to credit counseling, bankruptcy, and do-it-yourself programs.

-Trustworthy debt settlement companies do not charge any upfront fees.
+Trustworthy debt settlement companies do not charge an upfront fee.
 They are only paid once a settlement is successfully made.

 Over several months, you deposit a set amount into a specific savings account.
 Rather than paying your creditors, you place money into this account to build up a lump-sum payment.

 Once you have enough money saved, the debt settlement company will negotiate with your creditor, trying to convince them to settle your debt for the accrued amount.